Advanced-Computer-Lab-2022/French-Toast-Mafia/README.md

 ## Screenshots :camera_flash:
 As the saying goes, a picture is equal to a thousand words.
 Most people will be interested if there is a visual representation of what the project is about.
 It helps them understand better.
 A visual representation can be snapshots of the project or a video of the functioning of the project.
 ## Tech/Framework used :bulb:
-We used [MERN Stack](https://www.mongodb.com/mern-stack) to implement this project.
+We used [MERN Stack](https://www.mongodb.com/mern-stack) to implement this project. <br/>

-<strong>MERN<strong> stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.
+<strong>MERN<strong> stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack. <br/>
-MongoDB — document database
+MongoDB — document database. <br/>
-Express(.js) — Node.js web framework
+Express(.js) — Node.js web framework. <br/>
-React(.js) — a client-side JavaScript framework
+React(.js) — a client-side JavaScript framework. <br/>
-Node(.js) — the premier JavaScript web server
+Node(.js) — the premier JavaScript web server. <br/>

 ## Features :star2:
-For Users:
+For Users:<br/>
-    •  Can a preview video about the course before registering to it
+    •  Can a preview video about the course before registering to it<br/>
-    •  While enrollment in the course, he'll be able to see his/her progress in the course as a percentage of how much of the course has been completed so far
+    •  While enrollment in the course, he'll be able to see his/her progress in the course as a percentage of how much of the course has been completed so far<br/>
-    •  Can request a refund if his progress in the course is less than 50%
+    •  Can request a refund if his progress in the course is less than 50%<br/>
-    •  Can retake an exam if his grade is less than 50%
+    •  Can retake an exam if his grade is less than 50%<br/>
-    •  Can download his notes while watching the course videos
+    •  Can download his notes while watching the course videos<br/>
-    •  Can recieve a certificate upon completing the course For Instructors:
+    •  Can recieve a certificate upon completing the course<br/>
+For Instructors:<br/>
-    • Can view the amount of money owed per month
+    • Can view the amount of money owed per month<br/>
-    • Can define a promotion for the course and for how long
+    • Can define a promotion for the course and for how long<br/>
-    • Can view the average grades of the exams in his course
+    • Can view the average grades of the exams in his course<br/>
-    • Can save his/her progress in creating a course WITHOUT publishing the course
+    • Can save his/her progress in creating a course WITHOUT publishing the course<br/>
     • Can publish his/her course.
-A published course CANNOT be edited nor deleted.
+A published course CANNOT be edited nor deleted.<br/>
 ## Code Examples :computer:

 ## Installation :arrow_down: